 “Mom!”
-Our young son burst through the door.
-He and his friends had found an injured dove in the small community pool area.
-We jumped in the car and drove to where the other boys stood over the small bird.
+Our young son burst through the door and beckoned me to hurry.
+He and his friends had found an injured dove in our neighborhood’s small community pool area.
+We jumped in the car and drove to where the other boys huddled over the small bird.

 The boys, ranging in age from six to thirteen, came closer.
 In the warm Texas sun, prayers went up for healing and comfort.
 Sweet prayers.
 Tender prayers.
 The little bird’s heart quieted.